avast/rabbitmq-scala-client/README.md

 val config = ConfigFactory.load().getConfig("myRabbitConfig")

-implicit val sch: Scheduler = ???
+implicit val ec: ExecutionContext = ???
 val blockingExecutor: ExecutorService = Executors.newCachedThreadPool()

 val monitor: Monitor = ???

-implicit val fk: FunctionK[Task, Task] = cats.arrow.FunctionK.id

 // here you create the connection; it's shared for all producers/consumers amongst one RabbitMQ server - they will share a single TCP connection
 // but have separated channels